luxmedia/LM-Foundation/README.md

 npm install svg-stylus
 npm install autoprefixer-stylus
 ```
 or let the `package.json` do all the work for you.
-First switch using the `console` to your local project directory and after that run the following command:
+Switch to your local project directory using the `console` (terminal.app) and run the following command:
 ```
 npm install
 ```